-d.
 Removal from Office.
-Commissioners may only be removed from office before the expiration of their terms by the Tribal Council for neglect of duty, misconduct, malfeasance, or other acts that would render such persons unqualified for such duties or for licensure hereunder.
+Commissioners may only be removed D. from office before the expiration of their terms by a majority vote of the Tribal Council for neglect of duty, misconduct, malfeasance, or other acts that would render such persons ungualified for such duties or for licensure hereunder.
 Commissioners may not be removed for exercising their discretion or judgment or for how they voted on a particular issue.
-A Commissioner can only be removed from office by the Tribal Council in accordance with the procedures established in the Tribe's Constitution for removing Tribal Council members from office.
-At the request of the member whose removal is at issue, the hearing may be held in executive session.
-The Tribal Council also may be elect to receive in executive session any evidence public disclosure of which might compromise any on-going law enforcement investigation, land acquisition for the Tribe or negotiations by the Tribe with a third party.
+A Commissioner can only be removed from office by the Tribal Council after being served with a ten (10) day written notice setting froth the grounds for removal and setting a day, time, and place where the Commissioner upon whom the notice was served is given an opportunity to address the Council and present evidence and arguments on their behalf in opposition to At the request of the member whose removal is at the renewal. issue, the hearing may be held in executive session.
+The Tribal Council may also elect to receive in executive session any evidence public disclosure of which might compromise any on-going law enforcement investigation, land acquisition for the Tribe or negotiations by the Tribe with a third party.

-e.
-Quorum.
-Three (3) members of the Gaming Commission shall constitute a quorum.
+E. Quorum.
+Two (2) members of the Gaming Commission shall constitute a quorum.

-f.
-Officers and Duties.
+F. Officers and Duties.
 The Gaming Commission shall select, by majority vote, a Chairman, Vice-Chairman and Secretary.
 The Chairman shall preside over meetings of the Gaming Commission and the Vice-Chairman shall preside in absence of the Chairman.
 The Secretary shall record in writing the minutes of all Gaming Commission meetings and all official actions taken by the Gaming Commission.

-g.
-Voting.
+G. Voting.
 All actions of the Gaming Commission shall be taken by majority vote.
 The Commission Chairman may vote on any issue.

-h.
-Meetings.
+H. Meetings.
 Meetings shall be held at least once per month, on the first Saturday of the month at the Tribe's primary meeting facility.
 Additional meetings shall be held as called by the Chairman or by at least two (2) other Commissioners.
 Notice of meetings shall be given in writing to each Commissioner, served by first class mail or personal delivery at least five (5) business days prior to such meeting.
 Meetings may be called at any time, by any means, with unanimous consent of the Commissioners.

-i.
-Compensation for Serving.
+I. Compensation for Serving.
 The Tribal Council shall determine and authorize the compensation to be paid to Commissioners by adoption from time to time of a resolution based on a determination of time required to be expended upon Commission duties and the qualifications of the appointed Commissioners.

-j.
-Powers and Duties.
+J. Powers and Duties.